getappmap/vscode-appland/README.md

 AppMap is a free and open-source runtime code analysis tool.

-AppMap records your running code, collecting information about how your code works and what it does.
+AppMap records your running code in your development environment, collecting information about how your code works and what it does.

-Then it uses this information to create AppMaps—interactive diagrams that you can navigate and search.
-Once you've created AppMaps, you can chat with AppMap Navie AI.
-Navie uses your AppMaps to understand your code and provide you with relevant and specific insights about your project.
+Then it uses this information to create AppMaps—interactive diagrams that describe your code’s behavior in sequence diagrams, dependency maps, trace views and flame graphs.

+Once you've created AppMaps, you can chat with AppMap new AI assistant, Navie to understand your code.
+Navie uses your local AppMaps files to provide you with explanations and better code suggestions.

+Navie is the AI Coding Assistant for Senior Developers.
+Navie’s suggestions are better for complex code changes compared to other AI code assistants because Navie includes runtime context.
+Navie’s code recommendations span files, functions, APIs, databases and more.

 [![AppMap video](https://appmap.io/assets/img/yt-play.png)](https://www.youtube.com/watch?v=fHiTHZhtFZM)